Jack It Up! Lift a Load Using Hydraulics

 - You will use water as the hydraulic fluid.

 - Prepare the metal plates.
-The metal plates will hold the weights while the slave piston will lift the plate and the weights.
+The metal plates will hold the weights while the secondary piston will lift the plate and the weights.
 Using the Phillips screwdriver, remove the screws from both ends of all three of the blank wall plates.
 Discard the screws.

 - Prepare the syringes to attach to the metal plates.
-Make sure that the tops of the pistons in the syringes are flat because they will be epoxied to the back of the metal plates, and they need to be flush against the plates.
+Make sure that the tops of the pistons in these syringes are flat because they will be epoxied to the back of the metal plates, and they need to be flush against the plates.

 - Larger syringes may have rings on the piston.
 If a piston has a ring on it, then use the hacksaw to remove it.
 File down the remains of the ring, so that the top of the piston is as flat as possible, as shown in Figure 4.
 Ask an adult volunteer to help you remove the ring.